mbucchia/OpenXR-Toolkit/FAQ.md

 ## Q: Will the OpenXR Toolkit work with other games like the ones from Steam?

 This software only works with OpenXR applications, not OpenVR not OVR applications.
-See [index#supported-applications](supported applications).
+See [supported applications](index#supported-applications)).

 ## Q: Do I need to uninstall the OpenXR Toolkit if a game is not compatible?